MAML is a Noisy Contrastive Learner in Classification: Why MAML is Implicitly a Noisy Supervised Contrastive Algorithm?

+In this section, we primarily focus on the update of parameters in the case of FOMAML.
+The full derivation and discussion of SOMAML are provided in Appendix~\ref{sec:supplementary_derivation}.

-In the inner loop, the final linear layer $\mathbf{w^0}$ is updated to $\mathbf{w^1}$ with a learning rate $\eta$ as in Eq.~\ref{eq:Inner_CrossEntropy_FC}, where we have the following observations: As the columns of the linear layer are inscribed with the weighted sum of the features extracted from support samples (i.e. support features), the second term on the right-hand size of the last equality indicates that $\mathbf{w^1_k}$ is pushed towards the direction derived from the support features of the same class (i.e., class $k$), while being pulled away from the direction built upon the support features of different classes.
-The strength of pushing or pulling is related to the prediction value $g_{s,k,\mathbf{w^0}}$.
-Therefore, such update of the final linear layer is analogous to the supervised contrastiveness where the supervision comes from the class information.
-More interestingly, if the encoder $\phi$ is frozen throughout the inner loop update (i.e., almost no inner loop for updating convolution layers~\cite{raghu2019rapid}), then the weights of the linear layer are continuously accumulating the information of support features.
+\textbf{Inner loop update of the linear layer.} In the inner loop, the linear layer $\mathbf{w}^0$ is updated to $\mathbf{w}^1$ with a learning rate $\eta$ as shown in Eq.~\eqref{eq:inner_loop_update_linear} in both FOMAML and SOMAML.
+In contrast to the example in Figure~\ref{fig:Teaser}, the columns of the linear layer are added with the weighted sum of the features extracted from support samples (i.e., support features).
+Compared to $\mathbf{w_k}^0$, $\mathbf{w_k}^1$ is pushed towards the support features of the same class (i.e., class $k$) with strength of $1-\s_k$, while being pulled away from the support features of different classes with strength of $\s_k$. \begin{small}